containerscrew/kernelsnoop/README.md

 # kernelsnoop

+What's going on down there?
+Kernel sniffing using eBPF.

+I want to learn how to create my own applications to simply monitor my computer.
+I don't know how far this will go.

+I am practicing everything I learned in [this book](https://isovalent.com/books/learning-ebpf).

 <!-- START OF TOC !DO NOT EDIT THIS CONTENT MANUALLY-->
 **Table of Contents**  *generated with [mtoc](https://github.com/containerscrew/mtoc)*
 - [kernelsnoop](#kernelsnoop)